 As an Amazon Associate, I earn from qualifying purchases.

 A hearty takeout copycat, Instant Pot Beef and Broccoli is the perfect weeknight dinner.
-This easy and healthy recipe is easily adaptable for Whole30, paleo, and gluten-free meal plans.
+This easy recipe is super tasty and quick to make.

 What do you make when you’ve passed the hungry feeling and are sliding into hangry territory?
 What are you going to make quickly enough to keep your loved ones safe?
 The answer is this pressure cooker beef and broccoli.